Persistent Homology of Complex Networks for Dynamic State Detection: Conclusions

 In addition to describing this novel approach for time series analysis, another contribution of this work is the introduction of new point summaries for extracting information about the dynamic state (periodic or chaotic) from time series measurements.
 Specifically, we extend the periodicity score $P(D_1)$, which was defined on $\R^n$ in Ref.~\cite{Perea2015}, to abstract graph spaces.
 We also define a heuristic $M(D_1)$ which represents an approximation of the ratio of the number of homology classes to the graph order.
 The last point summary we define is a normalized version of the persistence entropy $E'(D_1)$ \cite{Chintakunta2015}.

 We found that these point summaries outperform standard graph scores, see Fig.~\ref{fig:rossler_Bifurcation_combined}.
 Specifically, our point summaries are more capable of distinguishing shifts in the dynamic behavior than their traditional graph scores counterpart.
 Further our point summaries, especially the two normalized scores $P(D_1)$ and $E'(D_1)$, enable making inferences about the dynamic behavior from isolated time series, as opposed to tracking changes in the scores of parameterized time series some of which belong to a known dynamic regime.
-For example, applying our point summaries to ordinal partition networks from a variety of dynamical systems in Table~\ref{tab:point_summary_comparisons}, we found that that periodic time series typically have $E'(D_1) < 0.5$, $M(D_1) < 0.15$, and $P(D_1) < 0.7$.
+For example, applying our point summaries to ordinal partition networks from a variety of dynamical systems in Table~\ref{tab:point_summary_comparisons}, we observed that that periodic time series typically have $E'(D_1) < 0.5$, $M(D_1) < 0.15$, and $P(D_1) < 0.7$.
 Similarly, using the networks obtained from $k$-NN embedding shows that periodic time series have $E'(D_1) < 0.5$, $M(D_1) < 0.07$, and $P(D_1) < 0.75$, see Table~\ref{tab:point_summary_comparisons}.
 However, for both discrete dynamical systems as well as ECG and EEG data, only the persistent homology of the ordinal partition network was able to distinguish between the two data sets.
 Additionally, we showed in \cref{fig:SNRsweep_scores_ordinalNet} that the point summaries of the ordinal partition networks are noise robust down to an SNR of approximately $15$ with additive Gaussian noise.
+In future work, to develop more precise ranges for periodic point summary scores and to improve the dynamic state detection, it would be beneficial to investigate the statistical significance of these point summaries as well as the correlation between the point summaries for the $k$-NN and ordinal partition networks.